Facebook, Google reportedly helped anti-refugee campaign

 The ads, which were designed to instill fear of immigrants and refugees, were lead by Secure America Now, a conservative advocacy group.
 The group paid millions for ads from Facebook and Google, according to the report.
 Secure America Now did not respond to a request for comment.

 One of the ads showed a video where tourist spots around France like the Eiffel Tower and the Louvre were overtaken by ISIS because of refugees.
 They had been seen millions of times.
-Google did not respond to a request for comment.
+Google didn't respond to a request for comment.

 Facebook also allegedly tested out a new video format with Secure America Now's fear-mongering ads.
 A source familiar with the ad campaign collaboration said Harris Media wanted to test the new video format, not Facebook.
 The social network worked directly with the ad agency, not the advocacy group.